 For those who don’t consider salad a meal, Garden Monsters will change your mind.
 Owner Kyle Hulings is raising the bar on salads.
 Following years of eating bland salads and a fortuitous work layoff in the tech industry, he persevered through the startup process to launch Portland’s first entree salad “restaurant” in 2013.
 He uses Oregon raised all-natural meats, GMO-free greens, and all salads can be gluten free and vegan upon request.
 In keeping with his enviro-friendly operation, all to-go containers and utensils are compostable.
 To lock in healthy fats for each salad, only organic sunflower oil and olive oil are used in the always handmade dressings, and coconut oils are used for meat grilling.

-Watch for the May opening of his new to-go restaurant at 4110 N.E.
+For healthy on the go options, stop by his takeout restaurant at 4110 N.E.
 Sandy Boulevard.

 These food trucks focus on local ingredients, so be prepared for changing menus during the season.